 So let’s commit, parents, to lessening teen suicide by lessening the PRESSURE we put on our kids to PERFORM.
 Let’s stop telling 15-year-olds that their upcoming AP math test is going to have a life-long impact on their career and ability to provide for their families.
 Let’s let them FAIL (you can read about my own EPIC high school failure here) and help them CHANGE COURSE when needed.
 As Dr. Boulton said above, “We must reach the point where, if our sons and daughters don’t live a perfect young adult experience, it is not the end of the world…it is simply an opportunity to lift the sails and head in another direction.”

 And he’s right.
-We need to start NOW.
+We need to start NOW if we want to prevent teen suicide.

 Read this next: –> We’re Killing Our Kids and Calling It Love